rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 He who plants and he who waters are one, and each will receive his wages according to his labor. ^0308

-For we are God’s fellow workers.
-You are God’s field, God’s building. ^0309
+For we are God's fellow workers.
+You are God's field, God's building. ^0309

 According to the grace of God given to me, like a skilled master builder I laid a foundation, and someone else is building upon it.
 Let each one take care how he builds upon it. ^0310

 For no one can lay a foundation other than that which is laid, which is Jesus Christ. ^0311

-Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw — ^0312
+Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw-- ^0312

-each one’s work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done. ^0313
+each one's work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done. ^0313

 If the work that anyone has built on the foundation survives, he will receive a reward. ^0314

-If anyone’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire. ^0315
+If anyone's work is burned up, he will suffer loss, though he himself will be saved, but only as through fire. ^0315

-Do you not know that you are God’s temple and that God’s Spirit dwells in you? ^0316
+Do you not know that you are God's temple and that God's Spirit dwells in you? ^0316

-If anyone destroys God’s temple, God will destroy him.
-For God’s temple is holy, and you are that temple. ^0317
+If anyone destroys God's temple, God will destroy him.
+For God's temple is holy, and you are that temple. ^0317

 Let no one deceive himself.
 If anyone among you thinks that he is wise in this age, let him become a fool that he may become wise. ^0318